Copyright troll: Righthaven

 By the second half of 2011, defendants with resources to fight Righthaven in court were winning cases on grounds that their usage fell within the fair use doctrine and that Stephens Media had actually not assigned full ownership of the copyrighted material to Righthaven.
 Righthaven was also sanctioned by at least one judge for failing to disclose that Stephens Media got a 50 percent cut of any lawsuit proceeds involving the Review-Journal.
 Successful defendants demanded court costs and legal fees, which Righthaven refused to pay.
 By December 2011, Righthaven was insolvent and on the auction block.

+Visual Rights Group

+In 2021, the term was coined by a Belgian judge in reference to Permission Machine, which later changed its name to Visual Rights Group.
+This company scanned photos on the internet and sent large damage claims without asking for the removal of the material.
+In a case of 2 October 2024 the Court of Appeal of Antwerp dismissed this argument and praised the activities of these companies as necessary for the photographers and authors to uphold their rights.

+Strike 3

+An American copyright trolling company, Strike 3, specializes in "porno-trolling", or accusing people of illegally downloading pornography, and offers to settle for just below the cost of legal representation, which almost all defendants do.
+In 2025, Strike 3 accounted for half of all federal copyright cases filed in the U.S.

 Legal defense

 Two lawyers have provided a framework for a legal defense against copyright trolls.
-Since most of the lawsuits about online copyright infringement rely on a minimal amount of information that targets non-infringers as well as infringers, there are ways to defend against the lawsuit by defense lawyers and pro se defendants that is described in the framework.
+Since most of the lawsuits about online copyright infringement rely on a minimal amount of information that targets non-infringers as well as infringers, there are ways to defend against the lawsuit by defense lawyers and pro se defendants that are described in the framework.